Aviv9498/RLBGU/README.md

 with policy gradient methods.
 We will first implement the basic REINFORCE algorithm and then transform it to REINFORCE with baseline and an Actor-Critic algorithm. we again solve gymnasium's "CartPole-v1" environment

+- In assignment 3 we take the REINFORCE algorithm we implemented in hw2 and apply it to solve "CartPole-v1" ,"MountainCarContinuoues-v0" and "Acrobot-v1".
+Then, after the models are trained, We try and see how Fine tuning can help improve preformeace.
+  We take the trained model for one env, freeze the output layer and than train it on another env and check how different it is than the original training.